 - I. The proposal is compatible with the surrounding neighbourhood; - II.
 The proposal is in keeping with the general intent and purpose of the Comprehensive Zoning By-law; - III.
-The proposal is in keeping with the general intent and purpose of the Official Plan: - IV.
+The proposal is in keeping with the general intent and purpose of the Official Plan; - IV.
 The proposal is appropriate and desirable use of land; and - V. The variance is generally minor in nature.
 The interpretation of what is minor is not necessarily based on the extent by which the by-law is varied.
 Rather, it is based on whether the effect of the variance could be considered minor. - VI.
 There are valid reasons as to why the by-law cannot or should not be complied with, and that reasonable alternatives that comply with the by-law have been considered.

 As previously noted, the subject land is designated 'Settlement Area' according to the County of Middlesex and 'Residential' in the Middlesex Centre Official Plan.
-The lot is zoned 'Urban Residential Third Density - Exception (UR3-6) Zone' by Middlesex Centre's Comprehensive Zoning By-law.
-The applicant noted that the proposed increase in size is to accommodate a covered outdoor area, as well as a small storage shed.
-Additionally the applicant's reduction to the separation from the house is due to the location of the structure.
+The lot is zoned 'Urban Residential First Density - Exception (UR1-3) Zone' by Middlesex Centre's Comprehensive Zoning By-law.
+The applicant noted that the proposed increase in size is based on the request to increase the existing storage for recreational vehicles.